NJ Cannabis Insider held its summer event in Asbury Park, which featured networking with industry leaders and a panel of experts.

 “LinkedIn is truly a gold mine,” Figaro said

-The degree to how friendly social media sites are to cannabis varies widely.
+The degree of how friendly social media sites are to cannabis varies widely.

 “I’ve also been banned on Instagram,” Lustig said.